 Are there natural remedies for erectile dysfunction?

-Some natural approaches may help improve erectile function, including regular exercise, weight management, stress reduction, and certain dietary changes.
+Some natural approaches, such as regular exercise, weight management, stress reduction, and certain dietary changes, may help improve erectile function.
 However, these should be discussed with a healthcare provider and may work best as complementary approaches alongside medical treatment.

 Can cycling cause erectile dysfunction?